2024

 26. Sports Outings

-It’s also effective to play sports during these outings, and best to choose a sport that everyone can take part in without feeling left out.
+It’s also practical to play sports during these outings, and it’s best to choose a sport that everyone can take part in without feeling left out.

 For an engaging sports outing: